scraly/scraly/README.md

 ## Hi, I'm Aurélie Vache 👋

-I'm a Developer Advocate (DevRel) at [OVHcloud](https://www.ovhcloud.com/fr/) in Toulouse, France.
+I'm a Developer Advocate (DevRel) at [OVHcloud](https://www.ovhcloud.com/fr/) in France.
 I have been working as a Developer and Ops for over 20 years.
-Cloud enthusiast and advocates DevOps/Cloud/Golang best practices.

 Inclusion, diversity and accessibility are topics that matters for me so I help as I can since several years as mentor & leader in several communities.